arjun-menon/alteza/ideas.md

   * Maybe a WebSocket that tells the listener if a site rebuild is _in progress_.
 * Obsidian Vault internal links recognition?
 * Fix the `link` circular issue by tracing links after processing, from every `public` node.
-  * Use some graph visualization library to draw a visual map of the website.
+* (Low value) Use some graph visualization library to draw a visual map of the website.
 * Limit pypage processing to `.py.html` (and `.md`) files.
   * (In the far future:) Perhaps add pypage processing (plus front matter) support for RST as well.
 * GitHub action to publish a website to `gh-pages`-like branch of the same repo (the branch as configured).